Upcoming Events

 Don’t miss this opportunity to learn from these experts and discover how, together, we can all contribute to a more equitable future.

-We'll also celebrate the presentation of the prestigious Ralph E. Chamberlain Award to Gregory Boroff, Chief External Relations Officer of City Harvest and hear inspiring remarks from our Chapter President, Craig Shelley.
+We'll also celebrate the presentation of the prestigious Ralph E. Chamberlain Award to Gregory Boroff, Chief External Relations Officer of City Harvest and witness a thought provoking conversation between our Chapter President, Craig Shelley and Adam Martel, CEO of Givzey and Version2 as they discuss AI in fundraising and the invention of the first fully autonomous fundraiser.

 This event promises to kick off 2025 with a renewed sense of purpose, encouraging us to discover how, together, we can make a meaningful difference.